inno-devops-labs/S24-core-course-labs/app_rust/DOCKER.md

 - Non-Root Execution: The application runs as a non-root user (myuser), following security best practices to mitigate potential risks.
 - Dependency Caching: By separating dependency compilation from application building, the Dockerfile optimizes build times and leverages Docker layer caching effectively.
 - Clean-Up Steps: Includes clean-up commands to remove unnecessary package lists and temporary files, ensuring the final image is as lean as possible.
+- The `latest` tag is used when publishing the image to prevent the accidental deployment of outdated versions.
+- No credentials were included in the application and Dockerfile
+- No ports were exposed in the Dockerfile
+- Only important files were COPIED to the working directory